 This book presents the CONNECT-ED encounter project, which originates from the practice of working with senior citizens.
 Its primary aim is to teach media skills and secondarily to network participants in "real" life in order to combat social isolation and digital exclusion among older people.

-The low-threshold tablet training program for senior citizens is being evaluated through accompanying research in order to generate empirical data on social participation.
+The low-threshold offer of tablet training for senior citizens is being evaluated through accompanying research in order to generate empirical data on social participation.
 Finally, the research results show how suitable CONNECT-ED is for ensuring the social participation of older people.

 Why should you read the book?